Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Related Work

 \subsection{Text-to-Image Generation}

 Before the advent of diffusion models, prominent text-to-image (T2I) and text-to-video (T2V) generation works predominantly adopted GAN~\cite{reed2016generative, zhang2017stackgan} or auto-regressive architectures~\cite{ramesh2021zero, yu2022scaling, ding2021cogview}.
 Dhariwal et al.~\cite{dhariwal2021diffusion} were among the first to present comparisons between GANs and Diffusion Models in the context of image synthesis.
 Their findings suggested that diffusion models outperformed GANs in terms of diversity, stability of training objectives, and scalability.
+Subsequently, a series of text-to-image generation models based on the diffusion approach emerged~\cite{rombach2022high, saharia2022photorealistic, nichol2021glide, kawar2023imagic, brooks2023instructpix2pix, mokady2023null, ruiz2023dreambooth, zhang2023adding}, achieving high-fidelity generation.